UQ-PAC/BASIL/src/test/readme.md

 To process only one test case at a time, you can use the `-C` and `-f` flags as in the "Lift one" command above.

-#### Updating test cases
+#### Updating or adding test cases
 If you change the source code for a test or add a new test case, you will have to update its hashes as well.
 You can use these steps to do so.

 1. Make your changes in the `src/test/[in]correct/[TESTNAME]` directory.
+   A new test directory should have at least a C source file and, optionally, a specification file.
+   The Makefiles should automatically detect new test cases.
-2. Make sure the Docker environment is active with the set up steps.
+3. Make sure the Docker environment is active with the set up steps.
-3. Run `make` to compile and lift your new files.
+4. Run `make` to compile and lift your new files.
    To lift only one test case, you can add `-C` and `-f` flags to your make invocation (see "Lift one" above).
 5. Run `make md5sum-update -j6` to generate new hashes.